Back To School Activities Around The World

 back to school,back to school traditions,first day of school,first day traditions

 Have you ever been curious about the different back to school traditions all over the world?
-It’s nearing the end of the school year here in Australia, but for the academic year is just starting for the rest of the world.
-Here’s a look at what first day of school is like in different countries all over the globe.
+It’s nearing the end of the school year here in Australia, but the academic year is just starting for the rest of the world.
+Here’s a look at what first day of school is like in different countries all over the globe, and some back to school activities you might like to add to your own school traditions!

 The first day of school in Germany is celebrated because they have no preschool.
 German kids receive Schultüte, which roughly translates to “school bag.”
 But these are no ordinary school bags!
 They are giant cones filled with school supplies, toys, and candies!
 Talk about a sweet treat!

-If most kids had their way, I am pretty sure they would want to study in France.
+If most kids had their way, I am pretty sure they would want to study in France!
 French schools have one of the shortest academic years in the world.
-They devote 2 hours of lunch (I wonder how big their lunch bags are!) and have Wednesdays off!
+They devote 2 hours to lunch (I wonder how big their lunch bags are!) and have Wednesdays off!
 They do, however, still have to go to School for the half the day on Saturday.
 But still!

 Japanese children also receive a special bag on their first day of school, just like Germans.
 They receive a sturdy backpack called randoseru.
 These durable bags are handed down from one family member to another.
 These bags also typically carry the children’s first packed lunch of the school year, which typically consists of gohan (rice) and quail eggs.
 Japanese believe that this tradition brings good luck.
 Traditionally, boys carry black-coloured randoserus and girls carry red ones.
 Today, these bags come in different styles and colours.